Withdrawing and Returning Students

-For students who have taken a health withdrawal and are looking for information on the readmission process, please visit Readmission Deadlines and Requirements.
-Once readmitted, students take part in our Readmitted Students Program dedicated to meeting the needs and concerns of returning students.
+For students who have taken a health withdrawal and are looking for information on the process to return, please visit Returning Student Deadlines and Requirements.
+Once confirmed, students take part in our Returning Students Program dedicated to meeting the needs and concerns of returning students.
 The program includes the following:

-- Readmitted Student Orientation before the start of the semester
+- Returning Student Orientation before the start of the semester

 - Devising a Transitioning Care Plan